Gary Fink, BA MA

 source: The Balance e Careers

 An executive coach is a qualified professional that works with individuals (usually executives, but often high potential employees) to help them gain self-awareness, clarify goals, achieve their development objectives, unlock their potential, and act as a sounding board.
-They are not consultants or therapists (although many have consulting or therapist backgrounds) and usually refrain from giving advice or solving their client’s problems.
+They are not therapists (although many have consulting or therapist backgrounds) and usually refrain from giving advice or solving their client’s problems.
 Instead, they ask questions to help an executive clarify and solve their own problems.

 What Executive Coaches Do